 If we had more people that weren’t ignorant of mental health issues we would have less problems with people who don’t understand it.
 The whole scenario of me versus Professor J. Pearl wouldn’t have happened or maybe to a lesser degree.
 Better yet Professor J.Pearls wouldn’t exist or there would be less of them.
 The fact that bigoted people still exist when it comes to mental health still astounds me.
 You can’t deny science or facts unless you have a really strong cognitive dissonance.
 And many people still do and thats why we should all start our activism in our every day lives.
 Being educated, informed, and also empathic of others can only make you a more well rounded and intelligent individual.
 Ignorance and cant and won’t ever bring you knowledge or empathy just more misunderstandings and bigotry.

 Also imagine how many people with mental health issues would no longer feel fear about sharing their illnesses with others.
 How many of them can actually live normal lives, feel happier, less stigmatized, stressed, ect. just by knowing others have their back and are willing to provide them the accommodations necessary to live a full and happy life.
 Mental health awareness in our society is a must—especially when 1 in 4 adults suffer from mental health issues currently.
 Be the change <3.

 Donate to my site!

-Lets get femmeappetite up and running and support the writer/author/activist so she can keep her domain name and continue researching and writing about causes that she believes in and so she can better be able to produce quality content for you lovely readers. $3 is also just enough to pay for her coffee/tea while writing ;).
+Donation button here to support the writer so she can keep her domain name and continue researching/ writing about important causes and produce quality content for you lovely readers. $3 is also just enough to pay for her coffee/tea while writing ;).
+Suggestions welcomed.
 Thank you! ❤